MedoMedeni82/odin-gruflibs/README.md

 - gruflibs/tools/byteswap -- byteswap between big / little endian

-- gruflibs/tools/assertions -- processes containing nothing but helpful assertion statements
+- gruflibs/tools/assertions -- processes containing nothing but helpful (runtime) assertion statements, can be disabled by editing the `ASSERTIONS_ENABLED` constant in the source file.
+This disables the code being compiled in these functions via use of `when` statements, check compiled file sizes with value true/false and you can see yourself

 - gruflibs/tools/bind -- helpful processes for when making C bindings